fabiano-pais/Analytics2/git-workshop.md

 > The first thing we're going to do is to create an empty remote repository using GitHub.
 We'll use this repository for practice purposes, so be sure of making it *private*.
 You'll be also asked to create a *name*, which should be something you can easily track.
 Also, allow GitHub to create a README file.
 > We suggest a (later) carefull reading about licenses.

-canNow that you've created your 1st repository, we'll clone it on your local machine.
+Now that you've created your 1st repository, we'll clone it on your local machine.
 Note that you may clone any public repository in the exact same way.

 > At your new repository, find and click at the green box where it says "<>Code".
 A dropdown menu box will appear, and you'll be able to copy the HTTPS adress.